 Lunugamvehera had been a prominent and important region of the Ruhunu kingdom (Kingdom in southern Sri Lanka) in the early days and it had been a very thriving area in the region.
 Lunugamvehera National Park is situated bordering Kuda Oya and Kirindi Oya; the main tributaries of the Lunugamvehera reservoir.
 These rivers are both a means of support for thousands of people and also the cause of great disasters in the flood season.

-LUNUGAMVEHERA: ONE OF THE BEST PLACES FOR A ONE DAY SRI LANKA SAFARI HOLIDAYS
+LUNUGAMVEHERA: ONE OF THE BEST PLACES FOR A ONE-DAY SRI LANKA SAFARI HOLIDAYS

-The reservoir is a great irrigation resource, which can hold 350 million cubic meters of water to irrigate 17,000 hectares of rice and crops in Area.
+The reservoir is a great irrigation resource, which can hold 350 million cubic meters of water to irrigate 17,000 hectares of rice and crops in the Area.
 This reservoir is also a source of fish and shrimp for residents.

 FLORA OF LUNUGAMVEHERA

 The reserve was established in order to protect the wildlife, as well as biodiversity in the region.
 Lunugamvehera is a national park with very high biodiversity, which contains trees, belongs to different forest types in Sri Lanka such as dry zone forest, rainforests arid zone vegetation, shrubs, and grassland etc. Weera, Kone, Palu, Hik, Kunumallawa, Kirikone, Ulkenda, Kappetiy and Coffee plants are commonly seen in the park.